1. Who must file Form 1099 Reports?

 2. How Do I Submit 1099 Reports to DOR?

 NOTE: Form MA 1099-HC, Individual Mandate Massachusetts Health Care Coverage, must be filed electronically, without regard to the number of reports/returns.
-Click here for information on how to file Form MA 1099-HC electronically.
+For more information on how to file Form MA 1099-HC electronically, please contact DOR, Operations Support Unit at 617-887-5030.

-3. Is there some form of registration process to file Form 1099 Reports in Massachusetts?
+3. Is there a registration process to file Form 1099 Reports in Massachusetts?

-6. How do I request an extension to file?
+4. How do I request an extension of time to file information returns, 1099 Reports?

 There are modifications to be made for municipal bond interest as explained below.